cmspam/incus-docker/README.md

 This project aims to maintain a Dockerfile to run incus in a docker/podman container.
 It also installs the incus-ui-canonical to have a Web-based UI.

-We will eventually move to being alpine-based to keep the size smaller, but at the moment, due to issues with incus-agent on alpine, are basing on debian/bookworm.
+We now have a debian-based (Dockerfile) and an alpine-based (Dockerfile-alpine) option available.
-We are using the version of incus maintained here: https://github.com/zabbly/incus
+For debian, we are using the version of incus maintained here: https://github.com/zabbly/incus

+For alpine, we use the version in edge/testing -- it could be unstable.

 How to use it: